 How to go?

 An old legend is at the origins of this onsen site.
-Yura's hotsprings are famous mostly for the splendid sunsets on the coast, that reflects through Hakusanjima islets's scattered rocks.
+Yura's hot springs are famous mostly for the splendid sunsets on the coast, which reflects through Hakusanjima islets scattered rocks.
 Yura Onsen's beaches are registered in the 100 most beautiful sunsets in Japan.

-The water is said to have healing effets on rheumatism, skin injuries, burns, and (pre)menstrual pains.
+The water is said to have healing effects on rheumatism, skin injuries, burns, and (pre)menstrual pains.